rizkhal/personal-blog-content/contents/spread-operator-to-rid-of-duplicate-value.md

 %date:20-02-2020
 ==========

-### Javascript spread operator to get rid of duplicate value

 Distribute the operator to eliminate duplicate values, with javascript we only need to write one line of code like this:

 ```javascript